DooPhiLong/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution.md

 ```
 ![image](https://user-images.githubusercontent.com/120476961/228123473-e2bb79ed-5caa-4cbd-bd92-161a566948b4.png)
 #### 9. How many days on average does it take for a customer to upgrade to an annual plan from the day they join Foodie-Fi?
+- DATEDIFF : Returns the difference between two time values based on the specified time period.
+The two time values must be dates or date and time expressions.
 ```sql
 WITH START_CTE AS (
 SELECT customer_id, start_date